The Planning Process

 We are committed to listening to our community, acting fairly, and helping local people and businesses have their say, so our neighbours can share in the economic benefits that expansion is estimated to generate.
-As part of the planning process we will hold comprehensive consultations, the first of which is planned to take place early in 2018.
+As part of the planning process we will hold comprehensive consultations, the first of which took place at the beginning of 2018.
 Throughout the planning process we will continue to engage with our neighbours, airlines, partners, elected representatives and Government to make this a project that delivers for everyone.

 Expansion will be authorised via a Development Consent Order, a special kind of consent for major infrastructure projects in England and Wales.
 The process will take place in accordance with requirements set out in the Planning Act 2008.
 Below are some key milestones in the process.

 National Policy Statements (NPS) set out the Government’s planning policy for various types of nationally significant infrastructure.
 The Government published a draft Airports NPS on 2 February 2017 and a 16-week public consultation was subsequently held.

 The draft NPS sets out the need for additional airport capacity in the south-east of England, while explaining why the Government believes that this should be delivered by a north-west runway at Heathrow.
 You can read the draft NPS here.
 The Government is now analysing the feedback it has received.

 A final version is expected to be published for MPs to approve in a vote in Parliament in 2018.
 If accepted, the NPS will provide the planning policy that will apply to a third runway at Heathrow and set out the policy tests that the project must meet.

 In September 2017 the Government confirmed that it would be conducting a short period of further consultation on aspects of the NPS to allow updated evidence, including revised aviation demand forecasts and the government’s final air quality plan, to be taken into account.
 This further consultation will focus mainly on the specific elements of the NPS affected, and is expected to begin later this year.